 Head of U.S. Catholic Bishops Conference Calls Separation of Mothers and Children at U.S. Border ‘Immoral’

-The president of the U.S. Conference of Catholic Bishops criticized President Donald Trump’s administration over immigration policy on Wednesday, declaring that separating mothers and children at the US border is “immoral.”
+The president of the US Conference of Catholic Bishops criticized President Donald Trump’s administration over immigration policy on Wednesday, declaring that separating mothers and children at the US border is “immoral.”

 Cardinal Daniel DiNardo, the president of the organization, said in a statement, “Families are the foundational element of our society and they must be able to stay together.
 While protecting our borders is important, we can and must do better as a government, and as a society, to find other ways to ensure that safety.
 Separating babies from their mothers is not the answer and is immoral.”